ASHISHJK786/HR_Analysis_Dashboard/README.md

 # HR Analyst dashboard
 HR Analyst Dashboard

 The HR Analyst Dashboard is a Power BI dashboard created using Excel data.
 This project involved data cleaning, transformation, and visualization to provide insights into HR metrics.
-The dashboard uses various chart types, including line graphs, bar charts, and pie charts, to present the data in an intuitive and informative manner.
+The dashboard uses various chart types, including line graphs, bar charts, and pie charts, to present the data intuitively and informally.

 Table of Contents